 - 1. We recognise our school has an important role to play in supporting the mental health and wellbeing of our pupils. - 2.
-We recognise mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 9.1 Our school has three Emotional Well-being First Aiders, and they are Steve Danes and Vicki Hoarty in the senior school and Peri Kirk in the Junior School.
-We also have a temporary in-school counsellor on a Tuesday.
-Students may also share their concerns with the DSL or any member of staff with whom they are comfortable.
+We recognise mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+Our school has three Emotional Well-being First Aiders, and they are Mr Steve Danes and Mrs their concerns with the DSL or any member of staff with whom they are comfortable.